groundflyer/physhader-for-mantra/README.md

 ##Installation
 Copy `vex`,`otls` and `gallery` folders into your Houdini home directory.

-If you have problems with loading otl try to rebuild the otl.
+If you have troubles with asset loading, try to rebuild the otl.
 You can do it manually with command:

 `hotl -c expanded-otl otls/physhader.otl`